 C. In order to achieve the Employer’s needs in terms of minimum manning on holidays, the employees who are permitted to be off will be selected on the basis of a?first come, first served.
 If additional selections are required, such selections shall be based upon the employees having the greatest number of accrued and unused holiday compensatory days off.

-D. In the event that low staffing levels or other circumstances make it advantageous to the efficient, effective and secure operation of the facility, the Warden or his designee may offer, by December 1 of each calendar year, all affected employees the opportunity to be paid for any unused holiday compensatory days remaining at that time.
+E. In the event that low staffing levels or other circumstances make it advantageous to the efficient, effective and secure operation of the facility, the Warden or his designee may offer, by December 1, of each calendar year, all affected employees the opportunity to voluntarily relinquish their accrued holiday compensatory days.
+Such employees may opt to be paid for any unused holiday compensatory days remaining at that time.
 Said payment will be included in the regular December pay cycle.

 The rate of pay for these unused holidays will be the regular rate including applicable shift differential.